CapacitorSet/arduino-threads/README.md

 A library to emulate threads on Arduino and other platforms without native threads, based on [Roman Black's work](http://www.romanblack.com/PICthread.htm).

-You can see a working example in `test.cpp`.
+You can see a basic example in `test.cpp`, or a more developed one in `motors.ino`.

 ## Gotchas